 Above-the-line deductions, while commonly referred to as a deduction, are technically adjustments to your income.

-These adjustments include items such as traditional IRA contributions, moving and education expenses, alimony payments and the deductible portion of self-employment tax.
+These adjustments include traditional IRA contributions, moving and education expenses, alimony payments and the deductible portion of self-employment tax.

 Above-the-line deductions can also refer to business deductions and losses.
 For example, a business expense reduces your net business income, which therefore reduces your total income.